-The Advanced Water Quality Assurance Laboratory provides cost-effective analytical services to District departments and programs requiring water quality information.
+The Philip L. Anthony Water Quality Laboratory provides cost-effective analytical services to District departments and programs requiring water quality information.
 The laboratory supports District departments of water quality, operations, recharge, planning and watershed management, engineering, and research & development.
 Laboratory services provide critical analytical information needed to make timely accurate decisions for regulatory requirements, as well as the direction and support of District policies.
 OCWD's facility is designed as a compliance-monitoring laboratory certified with the State of California.

-The board administration department is to maintain all official District documents and records, compile and prepare board and committee agendas and minutes to ensure compliance with all applicable state and federal laws, and to perform other statutory duties as set forth in the District Act, including conflict of interest filings and publication of required legal notices.
+The board administration department maintains all official District documents and records, compiles and prepares board and committee agendas and minutes to ensure compliance with all applicable state and federal laws, and performs other statutory duties as set forth in the District Act, including conflict of interest filings and publication of required legal notices.

 Finance and accounting reports and budgets